We are officially three weeks into the new year. Do you know where your New Year’s fitness resolutions are?

-As I mentioned in my post at new year on how to “Avoid These Weight Loss Resolutions” the one at the top of most lists was to get fit.
-The sad news is that 73% of those will give up on getting fit before they reach their goal.
-If you’ve had getting fit on your list for a while, you have a lot of company.
+As I mentioned in my post at the new year, “Avoid These Weight Loss Resolutions” the number one resolution at the top of most people’s New Year’s bucket lists are to get fit.
+The sad news is that 73% of us will give up on getting fit before we reach our goal.

 That came and went with a very small weight loss, and was followed by slow gaining over the next several years.
-Then the New Year resolution repeated the year I turned 40, then 41.
-I’ve had so many women ask what made me stick with it this time.
+Then the New Year’s resolution was added to my to-do list of goals once again the year I turned 40, and then again at age 41.
+Then something clicked.

 Honestly, I was sick of hearing myself talk about it!